-Why Consider Inpatient Treatment at Ohio Hospital for Psychiatry
+Why Consider Treatment at Our Hospital in Columbus

 If you are suffering from schizoaffective disorder, you might feel as though you have completely lost control over seemingly all aspects of your life.
 Your feelings of hopelessness and helplessness may be so strong that you cannot imagine finding a way to get rid of them.
 But you can get rid of them.
 Through thorough, comprehensive treatment and the implementation of certain medications, you can learn tools and coping skills that can help you overcome the symptoms that result from schizoaffective disorder.

-Inpatient treatment programs have proven to be extremely successful in helping people learn how to successfully manage their symptoms.
-By taking part in an inpatient program, you are able to step away from the routine of your daily life and are given the opportunity to focus solely on becoming well.
-Through a variety of different therapeutic approaches, behavior modifications, and medication management, an inpatient program can help you start living the life that you deserve to live.
+Inpatient treatment centers have proven to be extremely successful in helping people learn how to successfully manage their symptoms.
+By taking part in a treatment center like ours in Columbus, you are able to step away from the routine of your daily life and are given the opportunity to focus solely on becoming well.
+Through a variety of different therapeutic approaches, behavior modifications, and medication management, a treatment center can help you start living the life that you deserve to live.

-At Ohio Hospital for Psychiatry, our philosophy is based on an understanding of the fact that all of our patients have an extensive history of life experiences that have aided in making them the unique individuals that they are.
+At Ohio Hospital for Psychiatry, our schizoaffective disorder treatment center in Columbus, our philosophy is based on an understanding of the fact that all of our patients have an extensive history of life experiences that have aided in making them the unique individuals that they are.
 We know that the problems that they are struggling with when they come to our treatment center are only a small part of who they are and who they will become.
 Our goal for everyone who walks through our doors is to find hope and a renewed sense of contentment and healing in a safe and confidential environment.

-When you first arrive at our hospital, you will participate in a comprehensive evaluation that will help us determine the best route to take in developing your individualized treatment plan.
-All of our programs here at Ohio Hospital for Psychiatry focus on the implementation of an interdisciplinary approach.
+When you first arrive at our hospital in Columbus, you will participate in a comprehensive evaluation that will help us determine the best route to take in developing your individualized treatment plan.
+All of our treatment options here at our hospital for schizoaffective disorder focus on the implementation of an interdisciplinary approach.
 Our highly qualified staff consists of a psychiatrist, social workers, therapists, nurses, nurse practitioners, mental health associates, recreation therapists, art therapists, and dieticians.
 All of our staff is dedicated to providing compassionate and confidential care for all of our patients while working to meet the unique needs presented by each patient.
 Some of the treatment methods that are incorporated into our levels of care include:

-Medication management: Psychotropic medications can be an extremely instrumental part of successfully treating the symptoms of schizoaffective disorder.
-While participating in our inpatient program, all medications are monitored by a primary care physician in order to ensure their therapeutic effectiveness and to make any changes that are needed.
+Medication management is offered at our hospital.
+Psychotropic medications can be an extremely instrumental part of successfully treating the symptoms of schizoaffective disorder.
+While staying at our treatment center, all medications are monitored by a primary care physician in order to ensure their therapeutic effectiveness and to make any changes that are needed.

-Individual therapy is meant to be a time for patients to meet privately with their therapist so that they can address the specific aspects of their treatment plans that are unique to them, as well as discuss any concerns or problems that they may be facing while being in treatment.
+Individual therapy at our treatment center is meant to be a time for patients to meet privately with their therapist so that they can address the specific aspects of their treatment plans that are unique to them, as well as discuss any concerns or problems that they may be facing while being in treatment.

-Group therapy is held on a daily basis.
+Group therapy is held on a daily basis at our hospital in Columbus.
 Group sessions are designed to provide patients with time that they can spend together so that they can share their experiences and explore different ways of coping with the struggles that they are facing.
 This can also be very beneficial in helping patients realize that they are not alone in their suffering.

 Continuing Care and Levels of Treatment

-At Ohio Hospital for Psychiatry, we understand that leaving an inpatient program can be an intimidating process for our patients as they face the challenge of returning to life outside of the hospital.
+At our hospital for schizoaffective disorder in Columbus, we understand that leaving a treatment center can be an intimidating process for our patients as they face the challenge of returning to life outside of the hospital.
 In order to ensure that you are as comfortable as possible during the discharge process, your treatment team will work closely with you in deciding what the next step in your recovery should be.
 Some patients will benefit from entering into a partial hospitalization program or an intensive outpatient program.
-These programs are designed to help patients slowly integrate back into their community while still having the comfort of spending most of their day in a treatment program.
+These treatment options are designed to help patients slowly integrate back into their community while still having the comfort of spending most of their day in treatment.
 Other patients, however, may be at a point where they are ready to return home.
 Our case management team will work with these individuals in finding any outside resources that may be beneficial as they continue their recovery process.